-A: If you make an appointment with either your GP, Paediatrician or Psychiatrist, you may be referred on a Mental Health Care Plan.
-Please check on the following fact sheet to view what mental health disorders may be treated on this Better Access scheme: http://www.psychology.org.au/Assets/Files/2013-Medicare-fact-sheet-mental-health-rebates.pdf You will need to bring this referral with you to your initial session.
-With a Mental Health Care Plan, you are entitled to 6 sessions and then this can be extended by 4 sessions after review by your GP, Paediatrician or Psychiatrist.
-This means, that you are entitled to 10 Medicare sessions per calendar year.
+A: If you make an appointment with either your GP, or Psychiatrist, you may be referred on a Mental Health Care Plan (MHCP).
+Please check on the following fact sheet to view what mental health disorders may be treated on this Better Access scheme: http://www.psychology.org.au/Assets/Files/2013-Medicare-fact-sheet-mental-health-rebate You will need to bring this referral with you to your initial appointment.
+With a MHCP, you are initially released 6 sessions and then then a further 4 sessions may be released after a review of your plan by your GP, or Psychiatrist.
+This means, that you are eligible for up to 10 Medicare sessions per calendar year (1st Jan - 31st Dec).

 Q: Can I get a rebate from my health insurance company?

 A: Please check with your private Health insurance first as you may be eligible for a refund.
 This is dependent on the level of your cover and may not be claimed when also claiming the Medicare rebate scheme for the sessions.

 A: The number of sessions that you will require depends on the complexity and nature of your situation.
 On average, the number of sessions required are between 6 to 15 sessions, again dependent on what you are currently experiencing and seeking treatment for.

 A clearer understanding can be sought and discussed at the initial session.

 Q:I am a Christian and I am looking for a psychologist who is also a Christian?